Mithrandir2k18/seminar-paper-learning-via-competition/README.md

 # seminar-paper-learning-via-competition

-A stub to link to.
-Code to be uploaded as a cleaned up repo.
+Recommended to be run with VSCode and the Remote-Docker Extention, or natively.